 Tell the story:

 "Remember at the park today when you hit that little boy?
 Remember how upset he was?
 That hurt him.
 Ouch!
 It was hard for you, too, I know.
+You must have been so upset to hit him.
 Tell me about it."

 Listen to him and reflect: